INMAS-Math/INMAS-Math.github.io/lessons_learned.md

 What key things we observed

+- Recruiting and student participation
+  - Set expectations
+  - Some students lose interest (that's OK, focus on ones who see value in the training and internships)
+- Training
   - Weekend workshops may not be ideal
   - Self-learning without assessment may not work
+- Point of contact
-- A need for a point of contact for both students and companies
+  - It is important to have one person be the point of contact for the students and the companies.
-- Setting expections for students and companies
+- Mentoring
+  - Building confidence in student is key getting internship
+  - Work with students on communication skills
+  - Get to know students so that you can confidently refer them to postings
   - Encourage student to seek their own internships
-- Building confidence in student is key getting internship
+- Internship project creation
+  - Set expectation for the companies
+  - No one-size-fits-all method, use all connections you have.
+- Successful internships
   - Prepare them well for the internship; company culture is very different from academic culture
+  - Stay in touch with students, ask them to send check-in emails every two weeks.
--
+- After internships
+  - Maintain contact with company hosts, keep connections warm.